Command line argument parsing with Clap

 use std::path::PathBuf; use clap::{Arg, Command, builder::PathBufValueParser}; fn main() { let matches = Command::new("My Test Program") .version("0.1.0") .about("Teaches argument parsing") .arg(Arg::new("file") .short('f') .long("file") .help("A cool file") .value_parser(PathBufValueParser::default())) .arg(Arg::new("num") .short('n') .long("number") .help("Five less than your favorite number")) .get_matches(); let default_file = PathBuf::from("input.txt"); let myfile: &PathBuf = matches.get_one("file").unwrap_or(&default_file); println!("The file passed is: {}", myfile.display()); let num_str: Option<&String> = matches.get_one("num"); match num_str { None => println!("No idea what your favorite number is."), Some(s) => { let parsed: Result<i32, _> = s.parse(); match parsed { Ok(n) => println!("Your favorite number must be {}.", n + 5), Err(_) => println!("That's not a number! {}", s), } } } }

-Usage information is generated by clap -h
+Usage information is generated by clap -h.
+The usage for

 the example application looks like this.